RBA in Half a Day

 - Is anyone better off?

 If you are a state employee, register using Self Service.
-Go to Learning and use Search Catalog, enter RBA in the Search the Catalog box.
-The course listing is RBA (G10MMB-RBA) If you are not a state employee, or if you need assistance, please contact Maggie Edwards (contact information below).
+Go to Search for Learning and enter RBA in the Enter a keyword box.
+The course listing is RBA (G10MMB-RBA).
+If you are not a state employee, or if you need assistance, please contact Maggie Edwards (contact information below).

 Metered parking is available in the lots next to the Harold E. Stassen Office Building.
 Enter the lot on 14th Street from Jackson Street.
 The parking fee is $2.00 per hour (maximum of nine hours) or $8.00 for the whole day.
 Another parking option is in the Centennial parking ramp (orange level, east of the Centennial Office Building, access from Rev. Dr. Martin Luther King Jr. Boulevard, $8 per day to park with no in and out privileges).
 A map of the Capitol Complex and all parking locations can be found at this link: http://mn.gov/bms-stat/assets/capitol_complex.pdf.
 If you have questions about parking, see contact information below.